Bradleyda932/DMARC-Project-Deliverable/README.md

 ---

 ### **Shift in Focus**
-We brainstormed several ideas for how we should proceed, and we landed on the change in demographics from the older data to the newer stuff.
-This became Tim's niche in the project, going all in on creating graphs and mapping out what we should do with the new data.
+We brainstormed several ideas for how we should proceed, and we landed on the idea of comparing demographics from the older data to the new dataset.
+This became Tim's niche in the project, going all in on creating graphs and mapping out how we can turn those findings into actionable advice for DMARC.

 Although we lost data from 50314, we knew that those within the area were coming more recently, but there was a larger group that needed to be addressed: Hispanic/Latino populations.
 Tim and Oliver found that they were by far the biggest risers from 2018–2019 to 2023–2024, having a significant jump in visitors (Slides 6 and 7 in our presentation).